 - Financial Counseling Association of America (FCAA)

 Unfortunately, bestdebtcompanys.com overlooks this prerequisite when deciding which companies to review positively.
-Instead of using these government approved accreditation agencies as a gauge of trustworthiness, it focuses on whether agencies are accredited by the CPFC, a largely unknown organization that provides certification and coursework related to debt settlement, a type of debt relief considered to be dangerous by most experts.
+Instead of using these government approved accreditation agencies as a gauge of trustworthiness, it focuses on whether agencies are accredited by the CPFC, a largely unknown organization that provides certification and coursework related to debt settlement.
 In addition, they continue to promote confusion between credit counseling and debt consolidation, by bundling both under the same title when, in fact, they are quite different.

 Flawed Ranking Methodology